lbenevento/lbenevento/README.md

 [![Stack Overflow](https://img.shields.io/stackexchange/stackoverflow/r/6301505?color=orange&label=reputation&logo=stackoverflow&cacheSeconds=86400)](https://stackoverflow.com/users/6301505/lbenevento)

 ## About Me
-Anticapitalist (not anarchist) software engineer with an insatiable drive for exploring **cutting-edge technologies**.
+Software engineer with an insatiable drive for exploring **cutting-edge technologies**.
 I thrive on **challenging projects** that venture into uncharted territories, constantly seeking opportunities to learn and implement **emerging solutions**.
 My commitment to **open-source** and the **democratization of technology** is reflected in my meticulous approach to code quality.
 I'm particularly energized by **innovative projects** that require diving deep into new tech stacks and paradigms, always aiming to use technology as a tool for **social good** rather than profit (not that easy though).
-While I offer my expertise **pro-bono** to anticapitalist and community-driven initiatives, I'm also available for paid work on commercial projects.
+While I offer my expertise **pro-bono** to pacific and non anarchic anticapitalist and community-driven initiatives, I'm also available for paid work on commercial projects.

 ## Technical Skills